Robin Day (designer): Later Designs, Awards and Reissues (1980s to 2000s)

 Public seating had been one of Robin Day's specialities since 1956 when he was asked to design a heavy-duty bench for British Rail.
 Three and a half decades later, he was invited to design a range of seating for use on London Underground stations.
 His super-strong perforated steel Toro Bench (1990) is still widely used today, along with a timber variant called Woodro (1991).
 These attractive, comfortable and hard-wearing benches are amongst his most familiar and ubiquitous designs.

 During the late 1990s Robin Day's work was championed by Tom Dixon, former Creative Director of Habitat.
 As well as selling the Polypropylene Chair, Habitat reissued new versions of two of Day's earlier designs, the Forum Settee (1964) in 1999 and the 675 Chair (1952) in 2000.
 These reissues triggered wider interest in Day's post-war designs and prompted commissions from several other firms, including SCP, twentywentyone and the Italian company Magis.

 Since Robin Day's death in 2010, the responsibility for licensing his designs has been taken over by the Robin and Lucienne Day Foundation, established by Paula Day in 2012.
+Licensees collaborate with the Foundation on authentic reissues of the original designs.
+They currently include &Tradition (Hillestak Chair and Table, RFH Lounge Chair, Dining Chair and Terrace Chair and Table, all designed in 1951), Case Furniture (675 Chair, Forum Sofa and Armchair) and twentytwentyone (Reclining Chair, Chevron Chair, Slatted Bench).

 Robin Day received many honours over the course of his long career.
 He was appointed a Royal Designer for Industry in 1959 and appointed an OBE in 1983.
 He was a past winner of the Chartered Society of Designers' highest accolade, the Minerva Medal, awarded for lifetime achievement in the field of design.

-In close collaboration with the Robin and Lucienne Day Foundation, Case Furniture revisited the original design of the 675 Chair and faithfully reinstated, in the 2014 chair, the element and detail of the 1952 original.